 I. Group Insurance

-Florida SouthWestern State College makes available a comprehensive health, dental, life, and long-term disability insurance program for all full-time regular and full-time temporary employees (working six full consecutive months or more in the same position).
-Eligible dependents may be added to health, vision, AFLAC and dental insurance during specified enrollment periods.
+Florida SouthWestern State College makes available a comprehensive health, dental, life, and long-term disability insurance program for all full-time regular and full-time temporary employees.
+Eligible dependents may be added to health, vision, dental and other applicable insurance during specified enrollment periods.

 It is to be expressly understood that coverage under the College's insurance program changes from time to time, and that the Board in no way binds itself to a specific amount or type of coverage for the future.